Business Administration Systems Liaison

 - Collaborate with other TIP team members when projects overlap

-- Partner with GHC co-fellow to design and implement Monitoring and Evaluation process for this work
+- Partner with the Monitoring and Evaluation (M&E) Officer to design and implement M&E process for this work

-- Implementation of priority recommendations in collaboration with Ruli District Hospital and TIP
+- Implement priority recommendations in collaboration with Ruli District Hospital and TIP

 - Develop standard reference guides for key projects where appropriate

-- Development of standard system for monitoring and evaluating success of recommendation and subsequent interventions
+- Develop standard system for monitoring and evaluating success of recommendation and subsequent interventions

 Skills and Experience